 - Have an “art area” or corner in the house with paper, boards or a variety of materials with drawing tools like pencils, paintbrushes, crayons and paints.
 You can also add scissors, glue, containers, beads, glitter and so much more so keep it interesting.
 Every now and then you can add in something new to make it that much more fun for your little one.
 Set up a space where your child can experiment.
 Expect and encourage a mess!

-- Get your child involved in art programs after school, on the weekends and during vacations
+- Get your child involved in art programs after school, during the weekends and vacations

 - Have fun together- create a scrapbook with pictures, captions and collages and work on fun art projects together.